end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 # Download

-You can download the BitReader arduino library by clicking on the following link: \[download id="1688" template="button"\]
+You can download the BitReader arduino library by clicking on the following link:

+{{% download old-id="1688" href="https://github.com/end2endzone/BitReader/archive/refs/tags/1.3.0.zip" %}}BitReader-v1.1.110.zip{{% /download %}}